dib-lab/2020-paper-sourmash-gather/manuscript.md

 smallest genomes, but rather the smallest set of genomes.
 If there are two genomes with equal containment of the k-mers, it is arbitrary as to which one is chosen.

+Note that here we are providing one approach / approximation (Scaled MinHash containment) with one shingling approach (k-mers) to tackle metagenome composition for mapping and taxonomy.
+The min-set-cover approach could be used with exact containment, and/or with other shingling approaches.

 gather is a straightforward algorithm for "decomposing" compositional data.
 It can take advantage of efficient data structures for containment